pk558/game-of-life/README.md

 # 🚀 Game of Life

-To run this project build it with webpack with:
+To run this project build it with webpack:

 # webpack build